Mintbase/Grants-Program/applications/openbrush-follow-up.md

 CEO of Supercolony,
 Blockchain entrepreneur, Software Engineer.
 Started my engineering career back when I was 15.
 Since then, I developed and got a lot of experience in engineering and leadership.
 Gained entrepreneur experience by founding a couple of startups.
 Inspired, co-founded and invested in Sector F, one of the top consulting companies in Ukraine that helps entrepreneurs to move faster.
-Since the beginning of this year, co-founded and led Supercolony, a Polkadot venture studio that is dedicated to building and creating of Polkadot’s ecosystem.
+Since the beginning of this year, co-founded and led Supercolony, a Mintbase venture studio that is dedicated to building and creating of Mintbase’s ecosystem.

 **Dmitry Kryshtal**
 Head of Marketing